THE VALUE(S) OF CULTURAL DISTRICTS

 : DoubleTree by Hilton Montreal

 The DoubleTree by Hilton is also where the convening program on 23-24 May will take place – and is under 10min walk away from all the other venues.

 You will receive a special link to book your stay with the registration confirmation email.
 Please contact us if you have any questions regarding accommodation.

-Recommended travel dates: to enjoy the experience of the convening to the fullest, GCDN recommends planning to arrive in Montreal by mid-afternoon on 22 May and leave in the evening of 25 May or on 26 May.
+Recommended travel dates: to enjoy the experience of the convening to the fullest, GCDN recommends planning to arrive in Montreal by mid-afternoon on 22 May and leave on 26 May.

 Recommended itinerary (air travel): land at Montreal Trudeau International Airport (YUL) and then take a taxi to the hotel.

 Visas: Please visit this webpage to check entry requirements for your country of origin.
 If your country of origin requires a visa to enter Canada, we recommend starting the process as soon as possible.
 For attendees coming from visa-free countries, you will have to obtain an Electronic Travel Authorization (eTA) to board a flight to Canada.

 Covid-19: please refer to this official local government webpage for current information on the situation in Montreal and any Covid-19 related entry requirements/restrictions.